 - 1. Information Technologies (IT) Software solutions and services, Consulting & Management in Israel. - 2.
 Training and implementation - 3.
 Software product marketing and support. - 4.
-Computer infrastructure and cloud solutions. - 2.
+Cloud infrastructure and computer solutions. - 2.
 Training and implementation. - 5.
 Information Technologies (IT) Software solutions and services in USA.

-As of December 31, 2020, the carrying amount of the goodwill allocated to each cash-generating unit (each representing a segment) is as follows:
+As of December 31, 2021, the carrying amount of the goodwill allocated to each cashgenerating unit (each representing a segment) is as follows: